nononovak/sansholidayhack2018-writeup/termnal_challenges.md

 elf@40c9af7d617e:~$
 ```

-However, if we dive into the curl manpage we see that there is an option for `--http2-prior-knowledge` which will skip the `HTTP 1.1` upgrade step and go straight to `HTTP2`.
+However, if we dive into the curl man page we see that there is an option for `--http2-prior-knowledge` which will skip the `HTTP 1.1` upgrade step and go straight to `HTTP2`.
 Running curl again with this argument gives us the webpage and prompts us to submit a POST request with `status=on`.
 Doing the latter again completes the challenge.

 ```
 elf@40c9af7d617e:~$ curl --http2-prior-knowledge http://localhost:8080/